-You may have heard you can cycle for knee pain relief but are you afraid of causing more damage or making your knee pain worse?
-There are a few mistakes people commonly make that you need to consider before hopping on a bike or a cycling exercise machine at the time.
+You may have heard you can cycle for knee pain relief but are you afraid of making your knee pain worse?
+You may have been told a recumbent exercise bike is best…but is it?
+There are a few mistakes people commonly make that you need to consider before hopping on a bike or a cycling exercise machine.
 This includes finding the right cycling set up for you, adding variety, and looking at intensity.
 If you fall victim to some of these mistakes, you may be making your knee more angry.
 Here’s what you need to know!

 This article contains affiliate links that provide me a small compensation if a product is purchased through the link.
 This is at no extra cost to you.